sarahdayan/frontstuff/_posts/2017-08-27-build-a-simple-validator-service-in-javascript.md

 Our method takes two arguments: a value to test, and a set of rules as an array.
 Each rule must be the exact name of the validator's method that needs to be called, as a `string`.

-We're using the native Javascript method `Array.prototype.every()`.
+We're using the native JavaScript method `Array.prototype.every()`.
 As explained on [MDN][mdn:every], it *"tests whether all elements in the array pass the test implemented by the provided function"*.
 We use it to call every rule one after the other, and we pass it the value we want to test.
 Since `every()` needs **every** (duh!) test to return `true` to itself return `true`, we can simply return it.

 ### And what about this `self[rule](value)` weirdness?

 This line is what's going to call the appropriate validator method for each rule.
 Let's break this down:

 - We defined the `self` variable two lines prior, and it refers to `this` in the context of the `Validator` object.
 As explained by Douglas Crockford in chapter 4 of [JavaScript: The Good Parts][books:javascript-the-good-parts], *"When a function is not the property of an object, then it is invoked as a function [...]
 When a function is invoked with this pattern, this is bound to the global object.
 This was a mistake in the design of the language."* When `Validator.prototype.validate()` is invoked, `this` refers to `Validator` **but** the scope changes within the callback function of `every()`.
 Because it's using the function invocation pattern, using `this` would refer to `window` instead of `Validator`.
 To circumvent that, we stored the value of `this` in a variable while we still were in the desired context.
 Now we can use the variable within the callback and it will refer to the `Validator` object.
 - `rule` is the current element being iterated on by `every()`.
 It successively refers to each rule in the array.
-Javascript treats functions as objects, so we can access function members the exact same way: using either the dot or bracket notation.
+JavaScript treats functions as objects, so we can access function members the exact same way: using either the dot or bracket notation.
 Here we use the current `rule` as the key, within brackets, to call the right method.
 - `value` is the argument being tested.
 It's wrapped in parentheses because the member we're accessing is a function.
 We're using an invocation operator to invoke it and we pass `value` as an argument.

 At each loop, we iterate over a new rule from the `rules` array and we use it to call the name-matching function.
 So with the `['isString', 'isNotEmpty']` array, the loop is calling `Validator.prototype.isString()` then `Validator.prototype.isNotEmpty()`, and passing them the `value`.